 Board members do not represent themselves alone or any special interest group and use RCOC’s mission, vision, values and guiding principles to help lead the organization.
 However, the active participation by individuals with developmental disabilities, parents and other family members helps to ensure that RCOC remains sharply focused on the Orange County community’s needs.

 The public is invited to attend Board meetings, which take place in the Boardroom at RCOC’s Santa Ana office located at 1525 North Tustin Avenue.
-Check the monthly calendar for the next scheduled Board meeting.

 Join the Board of Directors